amberframework/granite/README.md

 ### Custom Primary Key

-For legacy database mappings, you may already have a table and the primary key is not named `id` or of type `Int32`.
+For legacy database mappings, you may already have a table and the primary key is not named `id` or `Int64`.

 We have a macro called `primary` to help you out: